SolveSoul/kwispel-web/roadmap.md

 - Navigation remains intuitive for guardians and accessible for screen readers.
 - Build outputs static assets suitable for GitHub Pages without extra server requirements.
 - Stakeholders sign off on visual style and readiness for future game expansions.

+## Ideas & Explorations
+- Evaluate expanding the downloads offering with a 3D print corner (e.g., seasonal ornaments).
+Consider whether to generalise `Kleurplaten` into a broader `Downloads` hub or to present 3D models as a separate section to avoid overwhelming parents.
+- Add an optional custom difficulty selector for the memory game aimed at guardians/kids seeking more challenge.
+Hide it behind an "advanced" affordance so the default one-click age-appropriate options stay front and centre.